Frequently Asked Questions about Uganda.

 We do recommend you take out travel insurance before commencing on your journey to Uganda.
 Medical insurance is also a must-have.

 When is the best time to visit Uganda?

 Uganda’s weather is generally very pleasant all year round.
 The dry seasons are from December to January, thought mid-March and June to mid-September.
 These have become the peak tourist seasons and advance booking (sometimes a year ahead) if planning to travel around this time is highly recommended.

 The rains here come in average downpours, so even if you planned to come during the rainy months of October – November or April – May, you would still have a great tour experience.
-The good thing here is in the rainy months, it is considered off-peak tourist season, numbers are less so things like gorilla permits are always available in most cases, and a tour can be booked in the shortest time possible.
+For more detailed information visit our Best time to visit Uganda page

 Is Uganda a safe place to visit?